 It involves learning how to take 2D artistic principles and transfer them into a 3D space, to make objects and characters that look realistic and move realistically.

-The Game Design curriculum does cover some aesthetic topics, but also deals with topics like game economics and usability.
-There are also courses that cover storytelling and others that hone your character development skills.
+The Game Design curriculum does cover some aesthetic topics but also deals with topics like game economics and usability.
+Some courses cover storytelling and others that hone your character development skills.

 From a technological standpoint, you will never have to worry about feeling stranded.